santpandey/VersionControl/README.md

 2) Use the file which is given by the service to do a comparison between the older version and the newer version

 3) Track the difference and display them

+To Test the code:

+1) Run the java code present in src code

+2) go to configuration folder and change data inside any of the 3 prop file and save the file

+3) Watch the console for the required output